Dhaka topi: History

-In Nepal Bhasa, thread is called 'ka (का)'.
-In Nepal Bhasa, raw thread is called 'kachika (काचीका)', while the decorative thread worn by women when tying their hair is called 'sachika (साचीका)'.
-Similarly, the special thread used to make caps is called 'dhaka (धाका)'.
-A cap made from fabric woven with 'dhaka is called a Dhaka topi (Dhaka cap).
+In Nepal Bhasa, thread is called ka ("का"), raw thread is called kachika ("काचीका"), while the decorative thread worn by women when tying their hair is called sachika ("साचीका").
+Similarly, the special thread used to make caps is called dhaka ("धाका").
+A cap made from fabric woven with dhaka is called a Dhaka topi (Dhaka cap).

 The Dhaka topi was a part of the Nepalese national dress, and a symbol of Nepalese nationality.
 It became popular during the reign of King Mahendra, who ruled between 1955 and 1972, and made wearing a Dhaka topi mandatory for official photographs for passports and documents.
 Dhaka topis are given away as gifts during Dashain and Tihar festivals.
 Dhaka topis was also worn by government officials as a part of the national dress.
 In the times of King Mahendra, dhaka topis for rent were available near the Singha Durbar (literally Lion Hall) in Kathmandu.
 The badge of kukri cross is worn on the cap largely by officials in Kathmandu or when a Nepalese visit the palace.